 Producer status is indicated where known: RM = récoltant-manipulant, or grower-producers.
 RC = récoltant-coopérateur, growers that are cooperative members but sell Champagnes under their own name.

-- Christian Jonot & Fils, has 6.5 ha of vineyards in Thil, Pouillon, and Saint-Thierry.
+- Christian Jonot & Fils (RC), has 5.5 ha of vineyards in Thil, Pouillon, and Saint-Thierry.

 - Jonot-Marchwiki (RC)

-- Labbé, has 7.67 ha of vineyards with 38% Pinot Noir, 33% Pinot Meunier, and 29% Chardonnay.
+- Labbé (RC), has 7.67 ha of vineyards with 38% Pinot Noir, 33% Pinot Meunier, and 29% Chardonnay.
 Founded in 1976 and started to produce their own Champagnes in 1980.
 Following progressive expansion, the annual production reached 45 000 bottles (2006).
-Maison Labbé has a common website, but the Champagnes are sold under the names of three different family members, as listed below.
-Not to be confused with Labbé in Urville (in the Aube) or Labbé & Fils in Chamery.
+The Champagnes are sold under the names of three different family members, as listed below.
+Not to be confused with Labbé in Urville (in the Côte des Bar) or Labbé & Fils in Chamery.

-- Olivier Van de Woestyne (RC), also the short forms Van de Woestyne and Van de Wœstyne can be seen.
+- Olivier Van de Woestyne (RC, Facebook page), also the short forms Van de Woestyne and Van de Wœstyne can be seen.